 - Do not include complete account or card numbers, balances, social security numbers, passwords or PINs in an Email to FCB unless responding to an encrypted Email originated by FCB.

-- Create a difficult password of at least eight (8) characters composed of a combination of upper/lowercase letters, numbers and special characters, and do not include the username to avoid easily guessed passwords.
-You are strongly encouraged (and possibly required) to periodically change your password; e.g. every 90 days.
+- Create a strong password of at least eight (8) characters.
+Use a combination of upper/lowercase letters, numbers, and special characters.
+Do not include the username in your password and avoid easily guessed passwords.

 - Safeguard your username, password, and Company ID (if applicable) and do not:

 - make it easily accessible to anyone

 - use an automatic login feature that saves usernames and passwords for the site.

 - If applicable to some websites, always verify your login image and passphrase to ensure they match what you have selected.
 If they do not match, do not continue the login as fraudsters may be attempting to capture your login information and reroute you to another fictitious site.